 In addition to her work in the community, Kelly also enjoys spending time volunteering for her children's school as the PTO Board President for Farallone View Elementary.
 When she not working or volunteering, Kelly, her husband Troy, French Bulldog Vader and two sons, Tahlon and Brayden, can be found enjoying the fabulous restaurants, shops and beaches that the coast and nearby cities have to offer.

-Stephanie Breslin moved to the coastside in 2005, this has been home since.
+Stephanie Breslin moved to the Coastside in 2005, this has been home since.
 A graduate of the University of Florida with a double major in Communications and International Marketing she is a business professional with over 15 years of developing and executing innovative business models.
-Stephanie has serves as the Membership Director at the Half Moon Bay Yacht Club and is an active community supporter and volunteer of the Half Moon Bay Shakespeare Company since it's inception in 2011.
+Stephanie has served as the Membership Director at the Half Moon Bay Yacht Club and is an active community supporter and volunteer of the Half Moon Bay Shakespeare Company since it's inception in 2011.

 Mary Oldham received a Bachelor of Science in Horticulture with a minor in Biochemistry from Cal Poly San Luis Obispo.
 Mary has worked in the ornamental horticulture industry on the Coastside since 1980, handling purchasing, customer service, marketing, copyrighting and event planning for a large wholesale nursery.
 She has been an investor in the Half Moon Bay Brewing Company since 2004, and recently retired from her role as director of marketing, to pursue some of her hobbies and other interests.